 Instructions

-• While the lentils are cooking, prepare the ingredients for the mushroom stew (chop the vegetables, measure out the ingredients, etc.).
+• While the lentils cook, prepare the ingredients for the mushroom stew (chop the vegetables, measure out the ingredients, etc.).

-• To make the mushroom stew, heat a Dutch oven or large soup pot over medium heat and add the olive oil.
-Once the oil is shimmering, add the onion and cook until lightly browned, about 5-7 minutes, stirring frequently.
+• Heat a Dutch oven or large soup pot over medium heat and add the olive oil.
+Once the oil is shimmering, add the onion and cook until lightly browned, about 5 to 7 minutes, stirring frequently.

-• Add the sliced cremini and shiitake mushrooms and let them sit undisturbed for 3 minutes to allow them to brown.
-Then stir the mushrooms, and add a generous amount of kosher salt and pepper.
-Add the garlic, thyme leaves, and crushed red pepper flakes, and stir to combine until the mixture is fragrant, about 1-2 minutes.
+• Add the sliced mushrooms and let them sit undisturbed for 3 minutes.
+Stir, then season generously with salt and pepper.
+Add the garlic, thyme leaves, and red pepper flakes, and stir frequently until fragrant, about 1 to 2 minutes.

-• Once the stew has been blended, add in the sliced kale.
+• Once the stew has been partially blended, add in the sliced kale.
 Bring the stew to a boil until it is thick and creamy and the kale has wilted.
-Stir in the balsamic vinegar.
-Taste for seasonings and adjust accordingly.

 Calories: 428kcal | Carbohydrates: 50g | Protein: 23g | Fat: 16g | Saturated Fat: 4g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 7g | Sodium: 799mg | Potassium: 1079mg | Fiber: 14g | Sugar: 5g | Vitamin A: 6931IU | Vitamin C: 92mg | Calcium: 207mg | Iron: 7mg